Monsters—not from nightmares

 Drew monsters—not from nightmares, but from the strange space between reality and imagination.

-I’ve done a handful of small tattoos inspired by Bruegel’s work.
-If you know his art, you know it’s full of twisted, contorted figures—impossible bodies, grotesque faces, limbs that don’t quite fit.
-At first, they just seem like strange little details, but the more you look, the more you realize he’s exploring something deeper about human nature.
+I’ve done a handful of small tattoos inspired by Bruegel’s work, and every time I return to him I’m reminded why he still feels so contemporary.
+If you know Bruegel, you know his world is full of twisted, contorted figures—impossible bodies, grotesque faces, limbs that never quite belong to the torso they’re attached to.
+At first they look like funny little details, almost decorative, but the more you stay inside his drawings, the more you realize he’s exploring something painfully honest about human nature.

 https://www.wikiart.org/en/pieter-bruegel-the-elder